 Automobile Components and Their Functions.

-Before you start reading this article, please take a good look at the Fig. In this Fig., you will get the details of every part of the component in a vehicle.
+Before you start reading this article, please take a good look at the Fig. In this Fig., you will get the details of each and every part of the component in a vehicle.

 Various other parts shown in the vehicle are- the steering wheel, universal joints, gearbox, propeller shaft, and others.
 So the major automobile components are-